bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 tools like Buildroot).

-If you to need to update it, get the latest BusyBox 1.21.x sources, and configure them with src/sdcard/busybox-1.21.x.config
+If you to need to update it, get the latest BusyBox 1.21.x sources, and configure them with `src/sdcard/busybox-1.21.x.config`

 If you don't, just go to the next section.

-Assuming you extracted the rootfs archive in the 'rootfs' directory, (in the same directory as the BusyBox source directory) just run:
+Assuming you extracted the rootfs archive in the `rootfs` directory, (in the same directory as the BusyBox source directory) just run: